andc99/Autonomic_Farm_Pattern/README.md

 and 8L in the third part) and the task collection execution time is considerably longer than the time needed to reconfigure the farm.

-#To test Pthread and FastFlow implementation
+# To test Pthread and FastFlow implementation
 run the ./tests.sh

-#To run Pthread implementation:
+# To run Pthread implementation:
 cd ./Pthread make ./main n_tasks min_degree max_degree buffers_size ts_goal sma_window task_1 task_2 task_3

-#---------------------------#

-#To run FF implementation:
+# To run FF implementation:
-##--> Makefile has to be change accordly the fastflow folder location..
+## --> Makefile has to be change accordly the fastflow folder location..
 cd ./Fast_Flow make ./ff_main n_tasks min_degree max_degree ts_goal sma_window task_1 task_2 task_3